About Tai Chi & Qi Gong

 Q: Can my children learn Tai Chi and Qi Gong?

 A: Yes, if they want to learn.
 If you want them to learn but they don’t want to learn, it is not going to work.
 But at least you can have them try.
 I taught a special form “Tai Chi for Youth” and the Children liked it.
 They may not like the traditional form because it is too slow, but they most likely will enjoy the Tai Chi for Youth form.
-I plan to get this video on DVD soon.
+The video can be purchased from my web: www.draihankuhn.com

-Q: Tai Chi and Qigong is too slow and does not look like it has any benefits, how is it called fitness?
+Q: Tai Chi and Qi Gong are too slow and does not look like it has any benefits, how is it called fitness?

 Q: How long should I learn Tai Chi or Qi Gong before I can teach other people?

-A: First, you need to go through training.
+A: First, you need to go through a teacher training program, you can find information from web: www.draihankuhn.com.
 After training you will need to find a way to teach people either as a volunteer or paid.
 This way you will gain some teaching experience.
-When you feel comfortable and get good feed-back from your students, you can start to advertise your class.
-When you start to teach, you start to learn and you will learn so much from teaching.
+When you feel comfortable and get good feed-back from your students, you can start to teach.
+Once starting to teach, you will learn so much from teaching.
 You may want to advance your Tai Chi and Qi Gong training too.
 Once you start this learning/teaching journey, your life improve every year.

 Q: I am not in good shape, how can I start to learn Tai Chi or Qi Gong?